JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7968 days**.

-And here is a just a random fact -  **There are some ice creams that are 75% air**.
+And here is a just a random fact -  **The largest LEGO castle that was ever built was built with 400,000 LEGO bricks and was 4.45 m x 5.22 m**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)